gubler/dotfiles/README.md

 * configure the `.gitignore` file that is copied to your home directory.
   - Set your name and email address at the top of the file
-  - If you want to use the `git://` protocol instead of `https://`, you will need to delete the following from the bottom of the file:
+  - If you want to use the `https://` protocol instead of `git://`, you will need to uncomment the following from the bottom of the file:
   ~~~
   [url "https://"]
     insteadOf = git://